Davis–Besse Nuclear Power Station: 2010 replacement reactor head problems

 During a scheduled refueling outage in 2010, ultrasonic examinations performed on the control rod drive mechanism nozzles penetrating the reactor vessel closure head identified that two of the nozzles inspected did not meet acceptance criteria.
 FirstEnergy investigators subsequently found new cracks in 24 of 69 nozzles, including one serious enough to leak boric acid.
 Crack indications required repair prior to returning the vessel head to service.
 Control rod drive nozzles were repaired using techniques proven at other nuclear facilities.
 The plant resumed operation in 2010.
 The existing reactor vessel head was scheduled for replacement in 2011.

 2011 shield building cracks

 An October 2011 shutdown of the plant for maintenance revealed a 30 foot long hairline crack in the concrete shield building around the containment vessel.

 2012 reactor coolant pump seal pinhole leak

 On June 6, 2012, an approximately 0.1 gpm pinhole spray leakage was identified from a weld in a seal of the reactor coolant pump during a routine reactor coolant system walkdown inspection.
 The plant entered limited operations, and root cause analysis was undertaken.

 2015 steam leak shutdown

 On May 9, 2015, a steam leak in the turbine building caused FirstEnergy operators to declare an 'Unusual Event' and shut the reactor down until repairs could be made.
-The plant was brought back online and synchronized with the local power grid at May 12 after repairs were completed.
+The plant was brought back online and synchronized with the local power grid 3 days later on May 12 after repairs were completed.